docker/extensions-sdk/README.md

 # Docker Extensions

-This repository includes all resources to create Docker Extensions.
+This repository includes the Extensions CLI and samples to create Docker Extensions.

 :warning: **Docker Extensions SDK is currently in Beta.
 Features and APIs are subject to change**